codesir-co/ecom-email-health-check/README.md

 ### Manual Installation

-1. Download the plugin from the [WordPress.org Plugin Repository](https://wordpress.org/plugins/woo-email-health-check/).
+1. Download the plugin from the [WordPress.org Plugin Repository](https://wordpress.org/plugins/ecom-email-health-check/).
-2. Unzip the file and upload the `woo-email-health-check` folder to your `/wp-content/plugins/` directory.
+2. Unzip the file and upload the `ecom-email-health-check` folder to your `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.

 ## ⚙️ Usage